servicetitan/Stl.Fusion/README.md

 * Tune the web host in ~ arbitrary way via `IWebHostBuilder`
 * Inject plugin services to any of available `IServiceCollections`

 Used by Bach.
-See `BachHost` (in fact, a tiny class) to understand how it's intended to be used.
+See `BachHostBuilder` (in fact, a tiny class) to understand how it's intended to be used.

 ### Stl.ImmutableModel project